 Q: Can a California court order me to pay my former spouse a percentage of any bonuses or overtime pay?

 You can be required to make these payments but, unless there is an annual cap, any court order could end up providing your former spouse with more support than is consistent with the marital standard of living.

-You can have your payments for spousal support reduced or terminated should your former spouse begin to earn more.
+You can have your payments for support reduced or terminated should your former spouse begin to earn more.

 Q: Can I force my former spouse to work and become self-supporting?